omwah/meetup2md/README.rst

 Installing
 ==========

 This project uses git submodules.
-You may need to change the submodule url to suit your needs.
-For example, to use https rather than ssh, modify the .gitmodule url *before* executing the submodule commands below to https://github.com/omwah/python-api-client.git.
+The modules will need to be initialized and pulled after cloning this repository.

 .. sourcecode:: shell-session